The Grammar Level

 Literature

-• Voyage to Freedom by David (Gay)
+• Voyage to Freedom (Gay)

 • Witch of Blackbird Pond (Speare)